Rajneesh Narula

-Biography

-Education
+Early life and education

 Narula completed his early education in Nigeria, most notably at Barewa College where he was a classmate of Nasir Ahmad el-Rufai, and Katsina College of Arts, Science and Technology.
 He earned his BEng (Hons) in Electrical Engineering from Ahmadu Bello University in Zaria, Nigeria, in 1983, and later attended Rutgers University in New Jersey, USA, where he obtained his MBA (1988) and his PhD (1993).

+Academic career

-Prior to academia, Narula worked as an engineer at the Nigerian College of Aviation Technology and later as a planning analyst at IBM Asia/Pacific headquarters in Hong Kong.
+Prior to his career in academia, Narula worked as an engineer at the Nigerian College of Aviation Technology and later as a planning analyst at IBM Asia/Pacific headquarters in Hong Kong.
+He transitioned into full-time academia, holding faculty positions at Rutgers University, the University of Maastricht, the BI Norwegian School of Management, the University of Oslo, and the Copenhagen Business School before joining the University of Reading.

+In 2004, he was appointed the John H. Dunning Chair of International Business Regulation at the Henley Business School, University of Reading.
+He serves as the Director of the John H. Dunning Centre for International Business.